nirmata/kyverno-charts/charts/enterprise-kyverno-operator/README.md

 2. Take a backup of existing policies.
 This is more important if you have installed policies in addition to the Nirmata policies installed by default.
 E.g.
 `kubectl get cpol pol1 pol2 pol3 ... -o yaml > mypolBkp.yaml` or `kubectl get cpol -o yaml > allPolBkp.yaml`

+3. Take a backup of existing Kyvernoes and PolicySet CRs.
+It is needed if these CRs have been changed manually outside of the helm install/upgrade commands.
+E.g.
+`kubectl -n nirmata-system get kyvernoes kyverno -o yaml > kyvernoCRBkp.yaml` and `kubectl -n nirmata-system get policysets -o yaml > policySetCRBkp.yaml`

-3. Take a backup of policy reports for reference.
+4. Take a backup of policy reports for reference.
 They will be regenerated anyways.
 E.g.
 `kubectl get polr -A -o yaml > bkpPolr.yaml`

 ### Uninstall existing version